AstraZeneca/runnable/docs/concepts/modes.md

 Any configuration parameters the mode provider accepts.

-## Parameterised definition
+## Parameterized definition

-As with any part of the mangus configuration, you can parameterise the configuration of Mode to switch between Mode providers without changing the base definition.
+As with any part of the magnus configuration, you can parameterize the configuration of Mode to switch between Mode providers without changing the base definition.

 Please follow the example provided [here](../dag/#parameterized_definition) for more information.